Mini Egg Brownies

 Store your Mini Eggs brownies in a baking tin at room temperature for up to 5 days.

-Keyword brownies, Chocolate, Mini eggs
+Keyword Easter brownies, Mini egg brownies

 More Easter recipes to love